jett-crowdis/tireless-tracker/Tireless_Tracker/README.md

 * `date` (optional, default False): Boolean for if the decklists have associated date information.
 If `True`, the script will perform a rolling average analysis of archetype winrates.
 * `window` (optional, default = 100): The size of the sliding window for use if `date` argument is `True`.

-The script outputs four files:
+The script outputs a variety of files:

-* `Card_Decklist_Analysis.csv`: csv file that contains the win rates of individual cards.
-Be careful when interpreting this!
+* `Card_Analysis_{}%.csv`: these csv files contain the results of the individual card analysis.
+The same data is shown in three ways: sorting by win rate (Win%), normalized win rate (Norm%), and maindeck rate (Main%).
+Be careful when interpreting these files -- it is highly unlikely that you have enough decklists for them to be truly meaningful.
 * `Color_Analysis.csv`: csv file that contains the results of color distribution analysis (in decklists and in cards).
 * `Archetype_Analysis.csv`: csv file that contains the results of archetype win rates.
 * `Archetype_Winrates.png`: if `date` in inputs is `True`, this file contains a graph depicting the win rates over time.
 If `date` is False, it is not created.
 * `Misspellings.txt`: if the script encounters a card not found in Scryfall's database, it will skip it and write the card and file name to this file.
+* `Cube_Analysis.xlsx`: an excel file that contains all the above information together.

 ### Usage
 Place your folder of decklists in the same directory as `analyze_decklists.py`.
 Then run the following on the command line (requires Python to be installed)